oxagast/ansvif/README.md

 Windows binaries are now desgined to be compiled with MinGW-W64 (since we use threading download a version of MinGW-W64 g++ with seh).
+You can try compiling after installing MinGW-W64 g++ with seh (only) by clicking on the included make_win.bat script.
+If that fails, it is likely due to the environment, so try the below.

 (Go to where you installed MinGW-W64 and click mingw-64.bat)